-After helping the side to win the International Series in Wales last Easter, Exeter-born Marcus was not only included in the squad for the World Rugby U20 Championship, despite being ‘two years young’, but also figured in four matches.
+After helping the side to win the International Series in Wales in Easter 2016, Exeter-born Marcus was not only included in the squad for the World Rugby U20 Championship, despite being ‘two years young’, but also figured in four matches.
 Injury then deprived him of a potential place in the final against New Zealand.

 His ‘down time’ includes playing table tennis and surfing and his best rugby-playing mate is Tom Gosling of Brixham.
 Rather than go to a faraway island, Marcus opts for Bude as his holiday hotspot and his favourite musical artist is Ed Sherin.